 Don’t give up opportunities so others can get ahead of you.
 Getting exploited by others is as much of a sin as it is to exploit others.

-You have been told that it’s bad to be selfish.
+You were told it’s bad to be selfish.
 I say it’s not – It’s the opposite.
 When you start pursuing your dreams – you ultimately end up benefiting others.
 How can you not?
 You are a part of this huge orchestra called the world.
+For example:

-- When you focus on building your business empire, you end up creating jobs for others.
+- You build a business empire and end up creating countless opportunities and jobs for others.

-- When you focus on improving your health, you become an example for others to follow.
+- When you improve your health, you become an example for others to follow.

-- When you start meditating, you start radiating love, which inspires others to be more loving.
+- When you meditate, you start radiating love, which inspires others to be loving and kind.

 Because we’ve forgotten its real meaning.